mcognetta/mcognetta.github.io/posts/leetcode-random-seed.md

-@def title = "Finding a Random Seed that Solves a LeetCode Problem"
+@def title = "Finding a Random Seed That Solves a LeetCode Problem"
 @def date = "11/20/2023"
 @def tags = ["python", "random"]

 @def rss_pubdate = Date(2023, 11, 20)

-# Finding a Random Seed that Solves a LeetCode Problem
+# Finding a Random Seed That Solves a LeetCode Problem

 A side hobby of mine is solving LeetCode questions in unintended ways -- most often via convoluted one-liners.
 Such a style of self-imposed constraints make the questions more fun and forces me to think outside of the box for solutions, invoking the feeling of "necessity is the mother of invention".